RX-M/web-public/kubernetes-bootcamp/terms-and-conditions.md

 ### Privacy Policy

-Our Privacy Policy, which also governs your visit to Our Site, can be found at [INSERT LINK TO YOUR PRIVACY POLICY].
+Our Privacy Policy, which also governs your visit to Our Site, can be found at https://rx-m.com/privacy-policy/.
 Please review our Privacy Policy for information on how We collect, use and share information about our users.

 ### Use of This Site